pydata/patsy/doc/formulas.rst

 the *additional* flexibility that the models gains by adding that term, on top of the terms to its left.
 Numerical factors are assumed not to be redundant with each other, and are always included "as is";
-categorical factors and interactions might be redundant, so patsy chooses either full-rank or reduced-rank contrast coding for each one to keep the overall design matrix at full rank.
+categorical factors and interactions might be redundant, so Patsy chooses either full-rank or reduced-rank contrast coding for each one to keep the overall design matrix at full rank.